Andrew Kehoe

 Andrew Philip Kehoe (February 1, 1872 – May 18, 1927) was an American mass murderer.
-Kehoe was a Michigan farmer who became disgruntled after losing reelection as treasurer of the Bath Township school board.
-He subsequently murdered his wife and then detonated bombs at the Bath Consolidated School on May 18, 1927, resulting in the Bath School disaster.
-Thirty-eight children and six adults were killed while fifty-eight more people were injured.
-Kehoe committed suicide near the school by detonating dynamite in his truck, causing an explosion which killed several other people and wounded more.
-He had earlier set off incendiary devices in his house and farm, destroying all the buildings and killing several farm animals.
+Kehoe was a Michigan farmer who became disgruntled after losing an election to be the Bath Township Clerk.
+He murdered his wife and then detonated bombs at the Bath Consolidated School on May 18, 1927, resulting in the Bath School disaster in which 45 people were killed and 58 more people were injured.
+Kehoe killed himself near the school by detonating dynamite in his truck, killing himself and several other people and wounding more.
+He had earlier set off incendiary devices in his house and around his farm, destroying all the buildings.
+The event remains the deadliest act of mass murder at an American school.

 Early life and education

 Kehoe was born in Tecumseh, Michigan, among the younger of a family of 13 children.
 His parents were Philip Kehoe (1833–1915) and Mary (McGovern) Kehoe (1835–1890).
 He attended Tecumseh High School and Michigan State College (later Michigan State University), where he studied electrical engineering.
 There, he first met his future wife, Ellen "Nellie" Price, the daughter of a wealthy Lansing family.

 After college, Kehoe went southwest, apparently working for several years as an electrician in St. Louis, Missouri.
-During this period, in 1911, he suffered a severe head injury in a fall which resulted in him being in a coma for two weeks.
+During this period, in 1911, he suffered a severe head injury in a fall and was in a coma for two weeks.

-Kehoe then moved back in with his father after the injury.
+Kehoe moved back in with his father after the injury.
 During Kehoe's time away his mother had died and his father had married Frances Wilder, whom Kehoe did not like.
 On September 17, 1911, Frances was severely burned when the family's stove exploded as she was attempting to light it.
 The fuel soaked her, with her body catching fire.
 Kehoe threw water from a nearby bucket on her; due to the oil-based nature of the fire, the water did nothing to put the flames out.
-Frances later died from her injuries, with allegations being made that the stove had been tampered with.
+Frances soon died from her injuries, with allegations being made that the stove had been tampered with.